-With questionable cash flows amounting to only 5.0% of operating cash flow, Corn Products International's cash flows look clean.
-Within the questionable cash flow figure plotted in the TTM period above, other operating activities (which can include deferred income taxes, pension charges, and other one-off items) provided the biggest boost, at 2.3% of cash flow from operations.
-Overall, the biggest drag on FCF came from capital expenditures, which consumed 87.7% of cash from operations.
-Corn Products International investors may also want to keep an eye on accounts receivable, because the TTM change is 4.2 times greater than the average swing over the past five fiscal years.
+With 12.2% of operating cash flow coming from questionable sources, Corn Products International investors should take a closer look at the underlying numbers.
+Within the questionable cash flow figure plotted in the TTM period above, other operating activities (which can include deferred income taxes, pension charges, and other one-off items) provided the biggest boost, at 9.6% of cash flow from operations.
+Overall, the biggest drag on FCF came from capital expenditures, which consumed 94.1% of cash from operations.
+Corn Products International investors may also want to keep an eye on accounts receivable, because the TTM change is 2.5 times greater than the average swing over the past 5 fiscal years.

 A Foolish final thought

 Most investors don't keep tabs on their companies' cash flow.
 I think that's a mistake.
 If you take the time to read past the headlines and crack a filing now and then, you're in a much better position to spot potential trouble early.
 Better yet, you'll improve your odds of finding the underappreciated home-run stocks that provide the market's best returns.